ajsentinet/CyberLearning/port-scanner/README.md

 # Port Scanner – Python (Three Versions)

-This folder contains three versions of a Python-based port scanner.
-Each version represents a step in my learning process, going from a simple scan to a faster and more complete implementation using multithreading.
+This folder contains three versions of a Python-based port scanner, going from a simple scan to a faster and more complete implementation using multithreading.
 These scripts help me practice basic network scanning concepts and understand how ports and common services work.

 ## Project structure